sheridancook/ACME-FSH-IG-Example/README.md

 ## Synchronization with Simplifier.net FHIR projects
 The template repository can be connected to a [Simplifier.net](http://simplifier.net) project for easy visualization, documentation and publishing.
 For the current project the `main` branch automatically synchronizes with [this Simplifier.net FHIR project](https://simplifier.net/ACMEGitHubExample) on every commit.
 Learn how to set up [Simplifier.net GitHub synchronization](https://docs.fire.ly/projects/Simplifier/simplifierGithub.html).

+## Publishing of IG Publisher on GitHub Pages

+The Implementation Guide built from this project is also published on every commit on [our repository's GitHub Pages](https://wardweistra.github.io/ACMEFSHExample/), as taken from [this Tutorial IG](https://github.com/hl7-be/tutorial_ig).